dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 shepherd can manage his flock to feed it well or feed it poorly.
 In the longterm, this can lead to a healthy flock or one that is malnourished.
-Today, the shepherd is also a well known symbol in several major world religions. it's present in Judaism, in Christianity, in Buddhism, in Islam, and to a limited degree in Zoroastrianism.
+Today, the shepherd is also a well known symbol in several major world religions.
+It's present in Judaism, in Christianity, in Buddhism, in Islam, and to a limited degree in Zoroastrianism.
 Why?
 Because all religions have, intentionally or not, piggybacked on these semiotic mappings to increase the penertrability